IAmNini/Project-1/README.md

 - **Include separate HTML / CSS / JavaScript files**
 - Stick with **KISS (Keep It Simple Stupid)** and **DRY (Don't Repeat Yourself)** principles
 - Use **Javascript** for **DOM manipulation**
-- **Deploy your game online**, where the rest of the world can access it
+- **Deploy the game online**, where the rest of the world can access it
 - Use **semantic markup** for HTML and CSS (adhere to best practices)